Tejashwi Yadav

 Tejashwi Prasad Yadav (born 9 November 1989) is an Indian politician and former professional cricketer.
-He has previously served for two terms as the Deputy Chief Minister of Bihar.
+He has previously served for two terms as the Deputy Chief Minister of Bihar and current leader of opposition in lower house.
 He is the youngest son of former Chief Ministers of Bihar Lalu Prasad Yadav and Rabri Devi.

 Early life and education

 Mr. Yadav was born in Gopalganj, Bihar to Rabri Devi and Lalu Prasad Yadav, both former chief ministers of Bihar.
 He is the youngest of the nine siblings and has seven sisters and a brother.
 He went to school in Patna and later, moved to Delhi, along with his eldest sister, Misa Bharti.
 In Delhi, he attended Delhi Public School in Vasant Vihar for primary classes till Class V.

 He also studied at Delhi Public School, R. K. Puram from Class 6 but dropped out.
 He did not complete his Class 10 and discontinued his studies to pursue sports.

 Personal life

-On 9 December 2021, Mr. Yadav married his long-time friend Rajshree Yadav (Rachel Godinho).
+On 9 December 2021, Yadav married his long-time friend, Rachel Godinho, a Goan Catholic; she later changed her name to Rajshree Yadav.
 She is from Rewari, Haryana, and has been living in Delhi since childhood.
-She and Mr. Yadav studied together at DPS school in RK Puram, New Delhi.
+She and Yadav studied together at DPS school in RK Puram, New Delhi.